shohzamon/Hey-Wolrd/README.md

 # Hey-Wolrd
-a few word to start with GitHub
+a few words to start with GitHub
+This GitHub this is completely new stuff for me so I think It desereves to give a shot to it....